jonathanp0/go-simsig/cmd/departureboard/README.md

 This is a Proof of Concept for a Station Arrivals/Departure Board generated from SimSig WTT files and Interface Gateway Messages.

+## Changelog

-v0.0.1 14.01.22
+### v0.0.1 14.01.22

+Initial Release

 ## Instructions

-1. Launch SimSig and start a Simulation, being sure to Enable the "Interface Gateway" on the default port
+1. Launch SimSig and start a Simulation, being sure to Enable the "Interface Gateway" on the "Primary" port.
 2. Launch departureboard.exe
 3. A file dialog will appear, use this to select the timetable that is running in SimSig.
 4. A web browser will automatically be launched to access the web interface at http://localhost:8090/